rquinio/ck2xtext/README.md

 # Ck2Xtext [![Build Status](https://travis-ci.org/rquinio/ck2xtext.svg)](https://travis-ci.org/rquinio/ck2xtext)

-### An [Xtext](http://www.eclipse.org/Xtext/) grammar for Crusader Kings 2 modding files.
+### An [Xtext](https://www.eclipse.org/Xtext/) grammar for Crusader Kings 2 [modding files](http://www.ckiiwiki.com/Modding).

 From a [grammar file](ck2xtext/src/Ck2.xtext), the project generates:

-- a bidirectional parser
+- a bi-directional parser
 - a Java bean model, based on the parsed AST
-- an Eclipse plugin editor for CK2 files (with colorization, folding, outline, brackets matching,...)
+- an Eclipse plugin editor for CK2 files (with colorization, folding, outline, brackets matching, formatter, ...)

+Due to the structure of CK2 scripts, the grammar is very generic:

+- As files share the same extension (.txt), they have to be managed by a single editor plugin, due to Eclipse extension API not allowing to easily chose an editor based on the file path.
+- As files have no distinctive root elements to indicate their type, it is not possible to describe the CK2 syntax in a single non-ambiguous grammar.

+As such the error detection is minimal, and integrated documentation for scripting keywords or functions is inexistent.

 ### Users

 To be able to use the plugin, the minimum requirements are:

 - Java 8
-- Eclipse 4.3+ (Kepler) - may work on previous versions, but untested.
+- Eclipse 4.3 (Kepler) - may work on previous versions, but untested.

+The plugin is not hosted on a public update site yet, and so has to be built locally (see below).

 ### Developers